kevin-chalmers/set08103/lectures/lecture19/README.md

 Good bug reporting practice is essential.
 To illustrate poor communication, I will use examples from teaching.
 These examples are universal.
 If you’ve written in this fashion before, don’t worry.
 Others have sent emails like this before.
 From now, improve your delivery of issues.

+### Be Specific

-“I ran the code, and it’s not working.”
+"I ran the code, and it’s not working."
 If you communicate this, you haven’t told the teaching team much.
 First, what do you mean you ran the code?
 What does running the code mean?
 In this module, it could mean:

 - You selected run within IntelliJ.
 - You ran the Docker container for the application.